Vincent0823/Nannan-s-Repository/README.md

 front-end framework: Vue

-using "python manage.py runserver" to run this project, URL:
+using "python manage.py runserver" to run this project